Accelerate your biologic drug development with Praesto®

 INNOVATION COMMITMENT AND GROWTH PLAN

-We first started our Praesto® bioprocessing resin journey back in 2014, and commercialised our first ion exchange chromatography resin shortly after, in 2015.
+We first started our Praesto® bioprocessing resin journey back in 2014, and commercialized our first ion exchange chromatography resin shortly after, in 2015.
 By 2016, Praesto® was successfully implemented into human clinical trials, and our first alkaline-tolerant protein A resin was launched.
 Response from the market was overwhelmingly positive, allowing us to continue to invest heavily into protein A resin improvements and innovation.

 To set the scene for the market conditions during that time, the vast majority of the biopharmaceutical developers were using a well-established but dated resin technology for their mAb processes.
 This traditional ‘batch emulsified’ resin technology was first developed in the 1950s as a method of producing agarose base beads.
 With only minor modifications being implemented over the ensuing 60 years, fundamentally, the technology provided the same limitations in 2015 as it did when it was first developed.
-It’s interesting to compare this scenario to the automotive industry, where in that same time period we have continually seen major advancements to improve safety, reliability and environmental impact through electric vehicles, as market attitudes have shifted over time.
-Whilst significant advancements have been made in the biopharmaceutical industry in that timeframe - where there is a strong focus on improved productivity and cost of goods to promote better access to affordable therapeutics – it was interesting to note that in 2015 production of these novel, vital treatments were still relying on a 60 year old technology.
+It’s interesting to compare this scenario to the automotive industry, wherein that same time period we have continually seen major advancements to improve safety, reliability and environmental impact through electric vehicles, as market attitudes have shifted over time.
+Whilst significant advancements have been made in the biopharmaceutical industry in that timeframe - where there is a strong focus on improved productivity and cost of goods to promote better access to affordable therapeutics – it was interesting to note that in 2015 production of these novel, vital treatments were still relying on a 60-year-old technology.
 Jumping forward to 2020, it’s a fair and unfortunately sobering statement that the current Covid-19 pandemic that we continue to face together has only heightened the need for rapid, cost-effective and reliable production of biopharmaceuticals.

 OUR VISION - BRILLIANCE IN BASE BEADS